 3/ An improved traditional manufacturing process

-At Rampal Latour, their Marseille soap is cooked in a cauldron according to the historical process called "Marseillais".
+At Rampal Latour, their Marseille soap is made in a vat according to the historical process called "Marseillais".

 However, this process has been improved, modernized and patented in order to consume 4 times less water and 7 times less energy during production.

-Scotch and Soda wants to make a positive contribution and reduce their environmental impact, so they partner with Trees for All to plant trees for their communities in Netherland and worldwide.
-Trees For All has already planted more than five million trees and bushes, working to reforest and restore 32 forests and helping to absorb 320,000 tons of carbon dioxide.
+Scotch and Soda wants to make a positive contribution and reduce their environmental impact, so they have partnered with Trees for All to plant trees for their communities in the Netherlands and worldwide.
+Trees For All has already planted more than five million trees and bushes, working to restore 32 forests and helping to absorb 320,000 tons of carbon dioxide.
 But their mission (and ours) is far from over: every new tree planted counts.

 Today, as a fashion player, they wish to go even further by sharing with you their commitments, everyday gestures and more ambitious actions that are close to their hearts and unite their passionate and committed employees.
 It is a new step and a new story that is being created with you.
 Because the future is in our hands and we are the key players of tomorrow: The Future is NOW!